 Meanwhile, on the freighter…

 Sue: Adric will solve it.
-Hang on a minute.
-Where is his badge?
-His badge must be significant.
-I’ll be very disappointed if Adric doesn’t use it.
+Hang on a minute… Where’s his badge?
+His badge has to be significant in some way.
+I’ll be disappointed if Adric doesn’t use it.

 Adric cracks the first lock and the freighter responds violently.

 Scott: That was some bump.

 Sue howls with laughter.
 In fact I have to pause the DVD because her giggling fit is even worse than Sarah Sutton’s.